 Must tasteThalassitis Submerged (Assyrtiko aged underwater)

-A modern Santorinian winery in a former tomato-canning factory on the black sand of Exo Gonia — founded 1994 by Yiannis Paraskevopoulos and Leon Karatsalos (who also run a separate Nemea producer on the mainland).
-The Thalassitis Submerged Assyrtiko is the conversation piece — bottles aged for five years in cages on the sea floor at 25 m depth, then surfaced.
-The standard tasting (€20) is excellent; the submerged-wine experience runs around €100 and worth doing once.
+A modern Santorinian winery in a former tomato-canning factory on the black sand of Exo Gonia: founded 1994 by Yiannis Paraskevopoulos and Leon Karatsalos (who also run a separate Nemea producer on the mainland).
+The Thalassitis Submerged Assyrtiko is the conversation piece: bottles aged for five years in cages on the sea floor at 25 m depth, then surfaced.
+The standard tasting (€20) is excellent; the submerged-wine experience runs around €100 and is worth doing once.

 Submerged-aged AssyrtikoExo Gonia · seafrontFormer canning factory